 Disable Chrome Notifications on Desktop

-You can easily disable Chrome notifications on your PC (Windows/Mac OS X) right from Chrome’s settings.
-Click on the main menu of Chrome (three horizontal bars) and select “Settings.”
-Now scroll down and click on “Show advanced settings.”
+You can easily disable Chrome notifications on your PC (Windows/macOS) directly from the browser’s settings.
+Click on the main menu in Chrome (aka the three dots in the upper-right corner) and select Settings.

 Disable Chrome Notifications on Android

 To disable Chrome notifications on your Android, open the app on your device and tap on the main menu in the top-right corner of the screen.
 Then tap on Settings.

 Scroll down and tap on “Site Settings” in the Advanced section, then select Notifications.
 Here you will see all the websites that are allowed to send notifications to you.

 To completely disable notifications, toggle off the Notifications option at the top, and you won’t receive notifications from any website.

 If you decide to allow notifications, know that you can use this option in combination with “Quieter messaging.”

 Below, you can view your Block and Allow lists of websites.
 But unlike in Chrome for desktop, here you can’t add more websites.
 You can change their permissions, though, so you can block and unblock individual websites from the lists.